Skip to main content

 • A CoreWeave API access token.
 For more information, see Manage API Access Tokens.

 • Python 3.11 or newer in the environment that runs the SDK.
-The Python version inside the sandbox is independent and is set by the container_image you pass to Sandbox.run() or by the profile’s default.
+The Python version inside the sandbox is independent and is set by the container_image you pass to Sandbox.run().

 When you meet these requirements, work through the following sections in order.